Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

    _visualView.AddVisual("Radial_Gradient", _radialGradientVisual);
    ```

-In the case of the linear gradient, the end and start points define the direction of the gradient, and the colors are plotted perpendicular to this line.
-In the following example, the `SpreadMethod` is set to 'Repeat'.
-As a result, in the corners below and above the lines passing through the start and end points, other colors are plotted.
+In the case of the linear gradient, the start and end points define the direction of the gradient, and the colors are plotted perpendicular to this line.
+In the following example, the `SpreadMethod` is set to `Repeat`.
+As a result, in the corners below and above the lines passing through the start and end points, other colors are plotted:
    ```csharp
    GradientVisual _linearGradientVisual = new GradientVisual();